wikimedia/mediawiki-extensions-CodeMirror/README.md

 ## CodeMirror 6 change log

+### Upstream changes

 This list changes that come by default with the CodeMirror 6 upgrade.
 Some may be removed pending user feedback:

 * Bracket matching now highlights unmatched brackets in red

+### New MediaWiki mode features

+* Closing HTML tags that highlighted as an error now also highlight the closing '>'